 To Carter Shepherd, a hero is a hero.
 It is that simple.

-He anticipates the controversy he may stir, dreads it even, but he doesn't shy away from it.
+He anticipates the controversy he may stir, truly dreads it even, but he doesn't shy away from it.

 "How can we justify not remembering a great hero who stood up for what he believed?" the Anne Arundel County man asks earnestly.
 "It is of little import whether he fought for the Union or the Confederacy."

 So even as Shepherd says he hopes to offend no one, the statue would likely do just that.
-Historical arguments noting economics and states' rights do little to comfort people who grew up hearing about great-great-grandparents who died as slaves.
+Historical arguments citing economics and states' rights do little to comfort people who grew up hearing about great-great-grandparents who died as slaves.

 "I can see nothing valiant or brave or good about those who fought for the South," says Sherman Howell, vice president of the African American Coalition of Howard County, who protested last year's rededication of a Confederate monument in Ellicott City.